amashaqi/AlmaRemainderApp-client/README.md

 * Sign up for a user using email, user name, and password.
 * Fields validation like email convention, empty fields, and password.
-* log in to the user account.
+* Log in to the user account.
 * Authentication System using JWT.
 * Storing token in asynchronous local storage.
 * Home screen contains patients' medicines.